SirVeggie/otm-harjoitustyo/Documentation/User guide.md

 Run the jar file by double clicking on it, or use the command: java -jar Turtlerace.jar

-It will now generate a database file _gamedb.db_ for saving data.
+It will now generate a database file _gamedb.db_ for saving data, and the _config.txt_ for configuring the game.

-You can delete the database file whenever to reset your data.
+You can delete the database file whenever to reset your data, or delete the config file to go back to default values.

 ## How to play